exoplatform/exo-documentation/docs/Manage-Space.rst

 1. Click |image22| at the top left corner of the **Space** page to open the Add New Space form.

-2. A popup is displayed containing all informations related to the space creation.
+2. A popup is displayed containing all information related to the space creation.

 |image23|